wp-plugins/hcard-widget/trunk/readme.txt

 == Changelog ==
-=1.0=
+= 1.0 =
 Initial release.

 = 1.1 =
 Fixed layout and added the option to link both name and organization name.

 = 1.2 =
-Added basic support for Schema.org and separate widgets for individuals and organizations.
+Added basic support for Schema.org and separate widgets for individuals and organizations

+= 1.3 =
+Added field for map URL.